 Establishing marketing aims and the scope of promotion (KPI)

-The key elements that we emphasise when defining our promotion goals is getting to know the client’s business processes.
+The key element that we emphasise when defining our promotion goals is getting to know the client’s business processes.

-This provides us with detailed information: which products does the client care about selling the most, as well as planning the actions with the seasonal activity of their brand in mind.
-This is also the stage during which all decisions regarding the positioning process support through other campaigns, e.g. Adwords and social media.
+This provides us with the detailed information we need: which products the client cares about selling the most, as well as planning the actions with the seasonal activity of their brand in mind.
+This is also the stage during which all decisions regarding the positioning process and support through other campaigns, e.g. Adwords and social media are made.

 Analysis of the online store

-The first analysis is very detailed, encompassing a number of strictly technical elements (on-page), such as meta tags, content, images, engine functioning in the context of friendly addresses, product filtering/sorting, etc.
+The first analysis is very detailed, encompassing a number of strictly technical elements (on-page), such as meta tags, content, images, engine functionality in the context of friendly addresses, product filtering/sorting, etc.

 We also analyse off-page elements, including social media presence, Google My Business listing optimisation, as well as the profile of the links leading to the domain.